-From Lost Soul to a Believer in a Purposeful Life

-From Believer to a Person with Integrity of Spirit and Soul

-From Integrity to Championing their Personal Mission

-From Champion to Trusted Team Builder & Leader

-From Trusted Team Builder to Achieving Destiny's Dream

--Robert Porter Lynch
+From Lost Soul to a Believer in a Purposeful Life From Believer to a Person with Integrity of Spirit and Soul From Integrity to Championing their Personal Mission From Champion to Trusted Team Builder & Leader From Trusted Team Builder to Achieving Destiny's Dream hampions are probably the most influential factor in creating synergistic relationships that produce powerful results.
+Wherever a breakthrough has been achieved, look for at least one champion whose aim was to attain a mighty purpose.

+Vol lur ne 9 1 Pag ge 1 7 1

-Chapter SEVEN: THE CHAMPION WITHIN19
+Chapter SEVEN: THE CHAMPION WITHIN